usnistgov/FIPS201/_FIPS201/system.md

 additional authentication factor of "something you have" (i.e., the card) through PKI-based authentication.

-Biometric readers may be located at secure locations where a cardholder may want to gain access.
-These readers depend upon the use of biometric data of the cardholder, stored in the memory of the card, and its comparison with a real-time biometric sample.
-The use of biometrics provides an additional factor of authentication ("something you are") in addition to entering the PIN ("something you know") and providing the card ("something you have") for cryptographic key-based authentication.
+Biometric capture devices may be located at secure locations where a cardholder may want to gain access.
+These devices depend upon the use of biometric data of the cardholder, stored in the memory of the card, and its comparison with a real-time captured biometric sample.
+The use of biometric characteristics provides an additional factor of authentication ("something you are") in addition to entering the PIN ("something you know") and providing the card ("something you have") for cryptographic key-based authentication.
 This provides for a higher level of authentication assurance.

 [^somethingyouknow]: For more information on the terms "something you know," "something you have," and "something you are," see [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63).
-[^oncardbiometric]: Alternatively, on-card biometric comparison can be used to activate the PIV Card.
+[^oncardbiometric]: Alternatively, an biometric on-card one-to-one comparison can be used to activate the PIV Card.

 ### 3.1.2 PIV Card Issuance and Management Subsystem {#s-3-1-2}